Merryville High School: Students

-The graduation rate for Merryville High School is 97%, compared to the Beauregard Parish overall graduation rate of 93.9%.
-Of the 478 students, 48 percent are female and 52 percent are male.
-16% of the students are minorities (primarily African American), below the state average of 54%.
-There are 41 full time teachers currently instructing.
-The student to teacher ratio is 12:1 which has not changed for five years.The Louisiana average student to teacher ratio is 16:1.
+The graduation rate for Merryville High School stands at 97%, surpassing the Beauregard Parish overall graduation rate of 93.9%.
+Among the 478 students, 48% are female and 52% are male.
+16% of the students are minorities, primarily African American, which is below the state average of 54%.
+There are 41 full-time teachers currently instructing at the school.
+The student-to-teacher ratio is 12:1, a ratio that has remained consistent for five years.
+In comparison, the Louisiana average student-to-teacher ratio is 16:1.

 Extracurricular activities

 Extracurricular activities include band, color guard, dance, cheer, and student council.

 Athletics

 Merryville High athletics competes in the LHSAA.
 The team mascot is a black Panther.

 Sports sponsored include football, softball, baseball, and basketball.